cal-itp/benefits/.github/ISSUE_TEMPLATE/epic-decision-record.md

 <!-- Chosen option: "[option 1]", because [justification. e.g., only option, which meets k.o. criterion decision driver | which resolves force force | … | comes out best (see below)].
 You may discuss positive and negative consequences of each option considered. -->

+## Acceptance criteria

-# Acceptance criteria
+- [ ] Acceptance criteria

+## Definition of Done

+A clear and concise description of what "Done" means for this Epic.

 ## User Stories

-- [ ] This is something that can be verified to show that this epic is satisfied.
+- [ ] As a User Story, I want to be verifiable, so that this epic can be satisfied

 ## Tasks

-- [ ] This is something that can be verified to show that this epic is satisfied.
+- [ ] Code and non-code tasks that work towards a solution to to this epic

 ## Implementation Ready Checklist

 - [ ] Acceptance criteria defined
 - [ ] Team understands acceptance criteria
+- [ ] Acceptance criteria is verifiable
 - [ ] User workflows defined / designed
-- [ ] Acceptance criteria is verifiable
 - [ ] External / 3rd Party dependencies identified

 ## Links, resources

 - Other links here

-# Definition of Done